Antiz96/arch-update/README.md

 ```
 sudo sed -i "s/ | awk '{print \$1}'//g" /usr/bin/arch-update /usr/local/bin/arch-update 2>/dev/null || true
 ```
+**Be aware that you'll have to relaunch that command at each `arch-update` new release**

 ## Contributing

-You can raise your issues, feedbacks and ideas in the [issues tab](https://github.com/Antiz96/arch-update/issues).
+You can raise your issues, feedbacks and suggestions in the [issues tab](https://github.com/Antiz96/arch-update/issues).
 [Pull requests](https://github.com/Antiz96/arch-update/pulls) are welcomed as well !